 The Coast Guard is issuing this temporary rule without prior notice and opportunity to comment pursuant to authority under section 4(a) of the Administrative Procedure Act (APA) (5 U.S.C.
 553(b)).
 This provision authorizes an agency to issue a rule without prior notice and opportunity to comment when the agency for good cause finds that those procedures are “impracticable, unnecessary, or contrary to the public interest.”
 Under 5 U.S.C.
 553(b)(B), the Coast Guard finds that good cause exists for not publishing a notice of proposed rulemaking (NPRM) with respect to this rule because it would be impracticable based on the unpredictable nature of vessel operations and the fact that details of the port call were not finalized until March 3, 2021.
 This security zone is required to protect the military vessel, personnel in and around the military vessel, navigable waterways, and waterfront facilities while the vessel is docked at the 10th Avenue Marine Terminal.
 It is impracticable to publish an NPRM because we must establish this security zone by March 10, 2021.

 III.
 Legal Authority and Need for Rule

 The Coast Guard is issuing this rule under authority in 46 U.S.C.
-70034 (previously 33 U.S.C.
-1231).
-The Captain of the Port Sector San Diego (COTP) has determined that the presence of the military vessel at this location presents a potential target for terrorist acts, sabotage, or other subversive acts, accidents, or other causes of a similar nature.
-Given the close proximity of the waterways to the official's visit site, this security zone is necessary to protect the military vessel, personnel in and around the military vessel, navigable waterways, and waterfront facilities while the vessel is docked at the 10th Avenue Marine Terminal.
+70034.
+The Captain of the Port Sector San Diego (COTP) has determined that the presence of the military vessel at this location presents a potential target for terrorist attack, sabotage, or other subversive acts, accidents, or other causes of similar nature.
+This rule is needed to protect the military vessel, personnel in and around the military vessel, navigable waterways, and waterfront facilities while the vessel is docked at the 10th Avenue Marine Terminal.